danhtran2mind/BTC-USDT-ETL-Pipeline/README.md

 #### Install MinIO

-Run the provided script to download and install MinIO:
+Execute the provided script to install MinIO:

 ```bash
 python scripts/install_mino.py
 ```

-You can see more optional arguments at [MinIO Server Installation](docs/install_minio_server.md)
+For additional configuration options, refer to [MinIO Server Installation](docs/install_minio_server.md).

 #### Configure MinIO Secrets

-Create a `minio.env` file in the project root with the following content:
+Create a `minio.env` file in the project root with the following:

 ```bash
 MINIO_ROOT_USER=<your_username>